calum74/mandelbrot-qt/README.md

 # Task list

+- [x] Report on render times and other stats on each frame.
+- [ ] Incremental rendering - when we zoom in, we'll also update the viewport already.
+- [ ] Implement high precision numbers in various ways Including, a high-precision array.

 1. Get the UI elements working correctly
   - [x] Drag to move
   - [x] Zoom on center